mahmoud-sabra/Linux-Basics-For-Hackers/README.md

 # Linux-Basics-For-Hackers
-This is my summary for first 3 chapters from Linux Basics For Hackers book
+This is my summary for the first 3 chapters from Linux Basics For Hackers book